Are you Blogging Legally? Get Advice on Protecting your Online Business.

-I think the biggest problem I see is some bloggers take incorrect legal advice from non-lawyers, then they themselves advice other people with the same incorrect information.
+I think the biggest problem I see is some bloggers take incorrect legal advice from non-lawyers, then they themselves advise other people with the same incorrect information.
 As a result, there ends up being a chain of bloggers who follow that same incorrect advice/approach.

 Aside from complying with necessary privacy laws, bloggers should just be mindful of using another person’s work product and protected assets.
 Don’t just assume that it’s ok to take an image and use it in your own post just because people keep sharing it on social media.
 Always err on the side of caution.

-Remember that much of law is based on interpretation.
+Remember that much of the law is based on interpretation.
 Most things fall under a grey area, meaning there is no immediate right or wrong answer.
 You might think that your way is not necessarily wrong, and you could prove it if need be in court.

 However, think of this, going to court is expensive and time-consuming.
 Isn’t it better to just err on the side of caution instead of risking a lawsuit?

 6. Tell us about your legal templates